Conor Shanahan (IRL) in action during Drift Masters European Championship in Riga, Latvia on August 14, 2020

 That depends.
 Around a corner it is not the fastest way, as a straight line will propel you faster, since there are no interruptions, but drifting can be as fast as around a corner as driving around a corner in a traditional way.

-If we consider it differently, since you can drift driving at higher speeds, we can say that yes, drifting is really fast.
+But given you can hit top speeds in the cars, drifting is really fast.
 A professional can push a vehicle to its limits, since they have a comprehensive understanding of their vehicle, its safest possible top speed for a successful drift, and can complete their drift under optimal conditions.

 02